cihat/learning/learn-nvim/vimtutor.md

   1. Press the <ESC> key (to make sure you are in Normal mode).

   2. Type:	:q! <ENTER>.
-     This exits the editor, DISCARDING any changes you have made.

   3. Get back here by executing the command that got you into this tutor.
 That might be:  vimtutor <ENTER>